grok.org.uk:/#

 stack smashing attack in function main

-You should also see a syslog message similar to this:
+You should also see a syslog entry:

 test-propolice[19961]: [ID 702911 auth.crit] stack smashing attack in function main